jootse84/jootse84.github.io/_posts/2017-01-31-building-a-twitter-bot-with-basic-python.md

 > pip install tweepy
 ```

-After, we have to create a new application by visiting our [Twitter developer page](https://apps.twitter.com/) - in case our account profile has no phone number set, you must add your mobile phone to your Twitter profile before creating an application.
+Then, we have to create a new application by visiting our [Twitter developer page](https://apps.twitter.com/).
+Notice that you must add your mobile phone to your Twitter profile to be able to create the application.

-Click the button "Create a new app", and follow the instructions.
-After you fill the form and confirm it, under Application Settings click on "manage keys and access tokens".
-Finally click on "Create my access token".
+The steps are pretty simple and straightforward: click the button "Create a new app", fill and confirm the form with the information about your app, click on "manage keys and access tokens" under *Application Settings* section, and finally click the button "Create my access token".

-Now it is time to add the following files in our project folder:
+# Time to code

+Our project structure will only contain the two following files:

 - *keys.py* where we are going to save the consumer and access key tokens.
-- *bot.py* which is our application and where we are going to code our bot.
+- *bot.py* where we are going to code the core of our application - bot.

-We can copy and paste in a dictionary the consumer and access keys from our app.
+To begin and finish with *keys.py*, we just need to copy from our application page all the key values and paste them in a dictionary.

 ```python
 #!/usr/bin/python